-Find a loyalty program that gives you good insight into the statistics, so that you can experiment and research what works best for your customers.
+Find a loyalty program that gives you a good insight into the statistics, so that you can experiment and research what works best for your customers.

 7. Gamification (Marriott)

 A good example of a loyalty program that responds to this is the Marriott Hotel.
 Every time customers spend at one of the hotels, they get a better status.
-There are about 8 different levels, from Member to Silver, Gold and Platinum.
+There are about 8 different levels, from Member to Silver, Gold, and Platinum.